spencercarnage/personal/src/content/blog/tailwind-codemod.md

 };
 ```

-A brief synopsis of this is file is:
+A brief synopsis of this script:

-- import our JSON look up and turn it into a regular expression
+- import our mapping JSON and turn it into a regular expression that is used to
+  search for the Material Design class names
 - find all `className` attributes in a file's JSX
-- update `className` attributes that match the type of `CallExpression`, `ConditionalExpression`, `LogicalExpression` or `TemplateLiteral` with the updated class name
+- update `className` attributes that match the type of `CallExpression`, `ConditionalExpression`, `LogicalExpression` or `TemplateLiteral` with the updated class names

 The different `case` statements show how each AST node is accessed to make the
 change.
 With `TemplateLiteral`, I made a change to
-`path.value.value.expression.quasis.value.raw`.
+`expression.quasis.value.raw`.
 A `LogicalExpression` involved
 checking for a class name match with either
-`path.value.value.expression.consequent.value` or
-`alternate.value`.
+`expression.consequent.value` or `alternate.value`.
 These are JS representations of the
 React components that we are modifying as interpreted by the Babel parser.
 Other
 parsers will generate different syntax.
-[astexplorer.net](https://astexplorer.net) is a great tool for playing around
+[AST Explorer](https://astexplorer.net) is a great tool for playing around
 with ASTs and codemods.

 ## Running the Codemod